 As discussed in Part I/II, Appendix G, the primary access routes to the facility on Circle Lake Road include the Aggie Expressway, TX-249, FM1774.
 The primary access routes are public roads and are maintained by Montgomery County and the Texas Department of Transportation (TxDOT).
-Routine maintenance of Circle Lake Drive should be adequate to keep these roadways in good condition over the life of the facility.
 There are no known weight restrictions on these roads in one-mile proximity to the facility, other than the maximum legal weight limit of 80,000 pounds.